nhan0504/El-Pollo-Loco/README.md

 As detailed above, users need to be notified when someone follows them, or when someone likes or comments on one of their polls.

 #### Search
-Users should be able to use the search bar to find polls or other users based on their search query.
+Users should be able to use the search bar to search for other users.
+Right now user are only able to search for poll based on the poll title.

 #### Settings
 It would enhance the user experience to have a settings page where users could set notification settings, use dark mode, and save other various preferences.

 #### Forgot Password
 We would like to have an email based forgot password system, where users can reset their password.

+#### Frontend testing
+We would like to add test for the frontend.
+Right now we only have unit test for backend endpoint

+## Testing
+- To start the unit test for backend run  `cd backend && npm test`
+- Make sure to add your account credential in the `.env` file as the test will be using this account to test the endpoint that require authentication